Jamie-Source/CDD/README.txt

 Author: Jamie Hawthorne

-This is Lab one in a series of labs introducing concurrency

 Dependencies:
 gcc v 7.5.0 or greater
 Make

 Install:
-run "Make ALL" in directory with code
+run "Make" in directory with code

 Usage:
 type "a.out" to run